 To answer this enthusiasm, starting February 11th 2017, every Saturday for 4 weeks straight, Wald 9 showed a cour of Pretty Rhythm Rainbow Live.
 Bluray versions.
 They called it the Pretty Rhythm Rainbow Live All Night Event.
 Director, Yoda, and Tsubota were at the first night for a stage greeting too.
 Every Saturdays before the episodes started, there was also a new message recorded by Katou Emiri as Naru, thanking the audience.
 Each time, cards drawn by Okama were distributed to the audience, and getting all four would form an exclusive new illustration with all the girls.

-In November 2017, Animate Café also organized the “Rainbow Live month”, where they would show some episodes every week and sell goods related to it
+In November 2017, Animate Café also organized the “Rainbow Live month”, where they would show some episodes every week and sell new exclusive goods.

-In 2018, goods shop Dash Store did 2 collabs with Pretty Rhythm Rainbow Live, releasing brand new goods with Okama illustrations.
+During all of 2018, goods shop Dash Store did multiple collabs with Pretty Rhythm Rainbow Live, releasing brand new goods with Okama illustrations.

 2018’s Pretty Series Christmas event, “Mi~nna de Kiratto Pretty Live 2018” was recently announced for December 9th 2018, featuring seiyuu from PriPara and Prichan.
 One weird thing is they advertise it as the “biggest Pretty Series concert event so far”, but there’s a lot of seiyuu from PriPara missing(WITH will be there though) and especially no one from Pretty Rhythm was announced.
 Though they teased three more people, who might be Asumi Kana/Aira, Ookubo Rumi/Mia and Kato Emiri/Naru.
 Edit: The there have indeed been confirmed now.